If you a multinational employer, how can you get an L-1B visa for an employee with specialized knowledge to work in the US?

 “Specialized knowledge” means either knowledge possessed by an individual of the petitioning organization’s product, service, research, equipment, techniques, management, or other interests and its application in international markets, or an advanced level of knowledge or expertise in the organization’s processes and procedures.

-If an foreign employer wishes to sponsor L1B workers with specialized knowledge to open or to be employed in a new office in the US, they must file a Form I-129 with evidence that:
+In order to sponsor an employee with specialized knowledge for an L-1B visa to be employed in a new office in the US, the employer must file a Form I-129 with evidence that:

 - Sufficient premises to house the new office have been secured;